-For nearly 100 years, we’ve provided businesses around the world with critical insight into consumer behavior—and our panels make this possible.
+For more than 50 years, Nielsen has provided businesses around the world with critical insight into consumer behavior—and our panels make this possible.

 WHAT IS A PANEL?

 A panel is a group of people that we’ve chosen to represent a larger universe of people.
 Since it’s not feasible to include everyone in a specific geographic area, like a country or city, we use sophisticated sampling and statistics to ensure that the sample we use is representative of the larger population.
 How do we do this?
 Nielsen data scientists create miniature populations that mimic the behavior of the larger overall populations.
 In that way, we can accurately understand the behavior of a larger population without actually engaging with each and every person in that larger group.

 We use panel data to understand consumer behavior.
 Whether it be to know what shows consumers are watching on TV or how much time they’re spending listening to the radio, Nielsen panel data provides an accurate picture of how consumers are engaging with media.
 For example, the media industry considers the Nielsen TV panel in the U.S. as the gold standard for knowing who’s watching what.
 In fact, our data is the currency that the TV industry uses for buying and selling advertising.

 It’s impossible to engage with each and every person about their behavior—that’s where data science comes in.

 To start, we use large, statistically reliable data sets for a specific market.
 For example, think U.S. Census data, U.N. population stats for Melbourne, or government-issued population totals for the various suburbs within Shanghai.
 From there, we use random, probability-based sampling to isolate much smaller populations of the total.
 Once we have a smaller dataset, we use statistical modeling, weighting and other scientific techniques to ensure that the characteristics of the sample accurately reflect those of the larger population.